james-door/cv/src/personalProjectsMarkup/website.md

       }, [darkModeState]);
 ```

 The syntax highighter allows me to change between different Visual Studio Code themes.
-Using the `js•theme` option in the gatsby-remark-vscode plugin
+Using the `js•theme` option in the gatsby-remark-vscode plugin allows me to set  a number of parent selectors.
+When the `html•<html>` attribute is set to `css•light` then the code fences will use the `css•Solarized Light` theme.
+When its attriubte is set to `•dark` the code fences will use the `css•Solarized Dark` theme.

 ```JS {numberLines: 53,filePath: {path:'cv/gatsby-config.js',link:'https://github.com/james-door/cv/blob/main/gatsby-config.js'}}
   theme:{